Skip to content

 For liquid adhesives, fine-tip applicator bottles give you precise control over glue placement.
 These bottles allow you to apply tiny dots of adhesive exactly where needed, reducing mess and waste.

-Look for bottles with different tip sizes and caps that won't clog between uses.
-I keep several filled with my most-used adhesives to save time during projects.
+Look for bottles with different tip sizes and caps that will not clog between uses.
+We keep several filled with our most-used adhesives to save time during projects.

 9. Light Pad or Light Box